mishaherasimov/useful/fastlane/README.md

 [bundle exec] fastlane ios build
 ```

-Build and sign the app
+Build and sign the app.
+Gym

 ### ios upload_for_testing